Selective serotonin reuptake inhibitor: Persistent pulmonary hypertension

-Persistent pulmonary hypertension (PPHN) is a serious and life-threatening, but very rare, lung condition that occurs soon after birth of the newborn.
+Persistent pulmonary hypertension (PPHN) is a serious and life-threatening, but very rare, lung condition that occurs soon after the birth of the newborn.
 Newborn babies with PPHN have high pressure in their lung blood vessels and are not able to get enough oxygen into their bloodstream.
 About 1 to 2 babies per 1000 babies born in the U.S. develop PPHN shortly after birth, and often they need intensive medical care.
 It is associated with about a 25% risk of significant long-term neurological deficits.
 A 2014 meta analysis found no increased risk of persistent pulmonary hypertension associated with exposure to SSRI's in early pregnancy and a slight increase in risk associates with exposure late in pregnancy; "an estimated 286 to 351 women would need to be treated with an SSRI in late pregnancy to result in an average of one additional case of persistent pulmonary hypertension of the newborn".
 A review published in 2012 reached conclusions very similar to those of the 2014 study.

 Neuropsychiatric effects in offspring

-According to a 2015 review available data found that "some signal exists suggesting that antenatal exposure to SSRIs may increase the risk of ASDs (autism spectrum disorders)" even though a large cohort study published in 2013 and a cohort study using data from Finland's national register between the years 1996 and 2010 and published in 2016 found no significant association between SSRI use and autism in offspring.
+According to a 2015 review available data found that "some signal exists suggesting that antenatal exposure to SSRIs may increase the risk of ASDs (autism spectrum disorders)" even though a large cohort study published in 2013 and a cohort study using data from Finland's national register between 1996 and 2010 and published in 2016 found no significant association between SSRI use and autism in offspring.
 The 2016 Finland study also found no association with ADHD, but did find an association with increased rates of depression diagnoses in early adolescence.

 Bipolar switch

-In adults and children with bipolar disorder, SSRIs may cause a bipolar switch from depression into hypomania/mania.
-When taken with mood stabilizers, the risk of switching is not increased, however when taking SSRI's as a monotherapy, the risk of switching may be twice or three times that of the average.
+In adults and children with bipolar disorder, SSRIs may cause a bipolar switch from depression into hypomania/mania, mixed states, or rapid cycling.
+When taken with mood stabilizers, the risk of switching is not increased; however, when taking SSRIs as a monotherapy, the risk of switching may be twice or three times that of the average.
 The changes are not often easy to detect and require monitoring by family and mental health professionals.
 This switch might happen even with no prior (hypo)manic episodes and might therefore not be foreseen by the psychiatrist.

+SSRIs are less likely to cause switching compared to older tricyclic antidepressants.